fuzzymfx/fuzzymfx.github.io/content/dough.md

 1. The renderer takes in the `prettified` content and renders it in the terminal.
 2. The renderer then handles the navigation actions, the scrolling mechanism and the keybindings.
 It controls the flow of the presentation and is responsible for rendering the slides in the terminal.
 It switches between presentation and highlighting mode, and also handles the code execution.

-Taking a look at the rendering logic: -
+Taking a look at the rendering logic of the highlight mode: -

 ```rs
 fn render_term(